top of page

 1 / Q: Where can I find the link to attend the general Community Council meetings?

 A: If you are on the e-mail list, a link is sent to you at least once before the meeting.
 If you don’t see one by the date of the meeting, check your spam folder.
 One e-mail will go out 10 -11 days before the meeting.
 Another is usually sent as a reminder the day of or the day before the meeting.
+You can sign up to be on the e-mail list on the bottom of this page.

 2 / Q: What can I do if the ferry runs late (and I can't make it home before a council meeting starts)?